(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 We don't want to listen to advice from self-proclaimed gurus that still get sick themselves.
 That's what I've learned.

-Also, if someone doesn't mention about hybrids and mucous (which we'll soon discuss) then don't waste your time.
+Also, if someone doesn't mention the keywords "hybrid" and "mucous" (which we'll soon discuss) then don't waste your time.

 Now, step one is to know what's making us sick and overweight.